stride3d/stride-docs/en/manual/graphics/low-level-api/spritefont.md

 spriteBatch.End();
 ```

-The various overloads let you specify the text's orientation, scale, depth, origin, etc. You can also apply some @'SiliconStudio.Xenko.Graphics.SpriteEffects' to the text:
+The various overloads let you specify the text's orientation, scale, depth, origin, etc. You can also apply some @'Xenko.Graphics.SpriteEffects' to the text:

 - None
 - FlipHorizontally